“Any time we think the problem is “out there”, that thought is the problem.” Stephen Covey

 How do you do it?

-Here’s all you need to say: “I’m sorry.
+Here’s all you need is to say to your inner child: “I’m sorry.
 Please forgive me.
 Thank you.
 I love you.”

 You can say only one of these sentences.
 Or all four.